-Persons with disabilities and PRMs have the same rights as other citizens to free movement, freedom of choice and non-discrimination.
-This applies to air travel as to other areas of life.
-[Ref.
-Regulation (EC) 1107/2006, introductory paragraph 1]
+Persons with disabilities and persons with reduced mobility have the same rights as other citizens to free movement, freedom of choice and non-discrimination.
+This applies to air travel as well as to other areas of life.

-Discrimination towards persons with disabilities and PRMs in air travel is prohibited.
-Persons with disabilities and PRMs should therefore be accepted for carriage and not refused transport on the grounds of their disability or lack of mobility, except for reasons which are justified on the grounds of safety and prescribed by law.
-[Ref.
-Regulation (EC) 1107/2006, introductory paragraph 2]
+Persons with disabilities and persons with reduced mobility should be accepted for carriage and not refused transport on the grounds of their disability or lack of mobility, except for reasons which are justified on the grounds of safety and prescribed by law.

-In order to give persons with disabilities and PRMs opportunities for air travel comparable to those of other citizens, assistance to meet their particular needs should be provided at the airport as well as on-board aircraft by employing the necessary staff and equipment.
+In order to give persons with disabilities and persons with reduced mobility opportunities for air travel comparable to those of other citizens, assistance to meet their particular needs should be provided at the airport as well as on-board aircraft by the appropriately trained staff and equipment.
 In the interests of social inclusion, the persons concerned should receive this assistance without additional charge.
-[Ref.
-Regulation (EC) 1107/2006, introductory paragraph 4]